Back to Blog

 When companies are scaling their outbound team, they usually

-struggle with ramp time — it takes 3-4 months before new
+struggle with ramp time.
+It takes 3-4 months before new

 reps hit quota.
 Is that something you're thinking about?"